baili0411/NCTU_CN_LAB3/README.md

 1. Environment Setup
     * Step 1: Join this lab on GitHub Classroom and get initial repository
     * Step 2: Login in to container in SSH.
     Access the container.
-Didn't change the password
+Login as root.
+Didn't change the password.
     * Step 3: Clone your Github repository and setup Git in the container.
     First, setup global username and email